rayalan/binary-adages/content/profitless-user-experience.md

 _Retry connection?_

 Two of my "favorite" words.
 My home internet connection was out.
-I checked the outage map, there were some vague lines suggesting something or another in my area might be out.
+I checked the outage map; there were some vague lines suggesting something or another in my area might be out.
 A few hours later, the internet was back on.

 _Retry connection?_